-The ISPP Policy Review (IPR) is a scholar run policy journal affiliated to the Indian School of Public Policy.
+The ISPP Policy Review (IPR) is a scholar-run policy journal of the Indian School of Public Policy.

 The discourse around public policy issues has for long been the prerogative of the elite.
 IPR aims to tackle this bias by enhancing access to these conversations through an approach of rigorous analysis and research.

 The Mission of IPR is to serve as a bridge between academia and praxis and establish its platform as a valuable resource for policy and development practitioners, academics, industry leaders as well as students and other members of civil society.